swisspol/GCDWebServer/README.md

 GCDWebServer provides an extension to the 'GCDWebServerDataResponse' class that can return HTML content generated from a template and a set of variables (using the format '%variable%').

-Assuming you have a website directory in your app containing HTML template files along with the corresponding CSS, scripts and images, it's pretty easy to turn it into a dyanmic website:
+Assuming you have a website directory in your app containing HTML template files along with the corresponding CSS, scripts and images, it's pretty easy to turn it into a dynamic website:

 ```objectivec
 // Get the path to the website directory